Afghan Haze Seeds

 Bud appearance changes with growers techniques, climate, grow formulas, and drying / curing.

-What are the Terpenes in Afghan Haze strain?
+What are the Terpenes in Afghan Haze?

 Afghan Haze Terpenes